Hesperian Health Guides

 Genital herpes

-Genital herpes is a virus that causes painful blisters which burst and turn into sores on the skin.
-Herpes is spread when the sore on one person touches another person’s skin — usually during vaginal or anal sex.
+Genital herpes is caused by a virus that produces painful blisters which burst and turn into sores on the skin (an outbreak).
+Herpes spreads when skin touches skin, as with vaginal or anal sex.
 Genital herpes usually affects the genitals or anus.
-Rarely, the sores may spread to the mouth during oral sex.
+Rarely do the sores spread to the mouth during oral sex.

-Note: Some sores on the mouth — called cold sores — are caused by another type of herpes.
-These sores may be passed from the mouth to the genitals during oral sex.
+Note: Some sores on the mouth (cold sores) are also caused by herpes.
+Kissing or sharing something from the mouth can spread oral herpes.
+Oral herpes can spread to the genitals (genital herpes) during oral sex.

 Signs of herpes